-International student's

-GUIDE

-GET STARTED IN BELGIUM

-ULE

-INTRODUCTION

-This guide, for international students coming to Belgium, aims to help you to settle in Belgium and guide you in your administrative procedures.
+International student's GUIDE GET STARTED IN BELGIUM INTRODUCTION This guide, for international students coming to Belgium, aims to help you with settle in Belgium and guide you in your administrative procedures.
 However, it cannot cover all situations and particular requests.
 It is therefore not exhaustive and does not detail every procedure that you must carry out.
 Regarding visas and residence permits, please refer to the website of the Immigration Office Immigration Office | IBZ and contact the Belgian Embassy in your country.
-We would like to remind you that the ULB International Welcome Desk can help you with questions relating to visas and residence permits.
-However, we are not in a position to speed up the application process with the Immigration Office or the town halls.

 For any other questions, please contact us at welcome@ulb.be.

 CONTENTS

 1 Belgium and Brussels 6

 2 ULB, a free-thinking university!
 8

 3 Preparing for ULB 9

 4 Arriving in Brussels 10

 5 Studying at ULB 12

 6 Commune registration 14

 7 Cost of living 18

 8 Accommodation 19

 9 Getting around in Brussels 22

 10 Healthcare and insurance 24

 11 Student life 26

 12 Information for families 27

 13 Learning french 29

 14 Bank account 30

 15 Other information 31

 16 Need help?
 32

 17 Leaving Brussels and Belgium 34

 18 ULB as an exchange student 36

 19 Useful contacts for exchange students 38

 20 Campus maps 40

-$\mathcal{A}$

-ULI

 BELGIUM AND BRUSSELS

 Belgium is a federal state consisting of three regions: Brussels (the bilingual capital where French and Dutch are spoken), Flanders to the north and Wallonia to the south.
 The official languages are French, Dutch, and German.

 Although it is a small country, Belgium has its fair share of celebrities.
-They include the famous composers and singers Jacques Brel and Stromae; the actors Benoît Poelvoorde and Matthias Schoenaerts: the writers Amélie Nothomb and Maurice Maeterlinck (Nobel Prize for Literature in 1911); the artists and cartoonists Georges Rémi (Hergé, Father of Tintin), Franquin (Gaston Lagaffe), Pevo (the Smurfs), Morris (Lucky Luke); the film directors Chantal Akerman, Jaco Van Dormael, Jean-Pierre and Luc Dardenne; the painter René Magritte: the architect Victor Horta: and the athletes Eddy Merckx (cyclist), Eden Hazard (football) and Nafissatou Thiam (athletics).
+They include the famous composers and singers Jacques Brel and Stromae; the actors Benoît Poelvoorde and Matthias Schoenaerts: the writers Amélie Nothomb and Maurice Maeterlinck (Nobel Prize for Literature in 1911); the artists and cartoonists Georges Rémi (Hergé, Father of Tintin), Franquin (Gaston Lagaffe), Peyo (the Smurfs), Morris (Lucky Luke); the film directors Chantal Akerman, Jaco Van Dormael, Jean-Pierre and Luc Dardenne; the painter René Magritte; the architect Victor Horta; and the athletes Eddy Merckx (cyclist), Eden Hazard (football) and Nafissatou Thiam (athletics).

 Belgium would not be Belgium without its mouth-watering chocolates, its wide range of local beers and mussels served with French fries!
 Belgium has many historical, artistic, gastronomical, architectural and natural wonders which we cannot wait for you to discover during your stay here.

-Bruxelles, ma belle

-Brussels is among the world's most diverse capitals, home to the headquarters of the European Union, NATO, and countless international companies and organisations.
+Bruxelles, ma belle Brussels is among the world's most diverse capitals, home to the headquarters of the European Union, NATO, and countless international companies and organisations.
 While the main working languages are French and Dutch, the fact that there is an incredible number of different nationalities present in the city makes it a modern-day Tower of Babel.
 Brussels is a very lively city that boasts many cultural activities: you can enjoy concerts, theatres, cinemas, exhibitions and shows of all kinds, as well as beautiful museums and monuments, such as the world-famous Grand Place or the many Art Nouveau buildings.
 Brussels is also one of Europe's greenest cities with many parks and forests in and around it.
 Its manageable size and its cultural and economic energy create an outstanding living environment.
 In addition, with the Thalys train you are only an hour and a half from Paris.
 Which brings us to yet another benefit of being in Brussels: it is also just a short hop away from London and Amsterdam.

-For more information about Brussels

-You can visit the official Brussels Tourist Office website.
+For more information about Brussels You can visit the official Brussels Tourist Office website.